octo-technology/OpenTezos/docs/michelson/smart_contracts.md

 ![](../../static/img/michelson_entrypoint_or_example.svg)

-*Representation of the _or_ structure and how to specify the corresponding entry points (the identification of related entry points)*
+<small className="figure">FIGURE 1: Representation of the _or_ structure and how to specify the corresponding entry points (the identification of related entry points)</small>

 We will go deeper in the code part in the "union" section.